Mastercard/open-banking-reference-application/README.md

 ### Installation

-Before using this library, you will need to set up a project in the local machine.
+Before using open banking reference application, you will need to set up a project in the local machine.
 Just download the code and run the following commands.

 ```shell